 Monthly meetings are the core activity of organizations such as this one.
 They bring together on a regular basis, the varied talents and interest of the members and guests.
 We have met on the last Sunday evening of every month except for July and December from the early 60s’, until May of 2017, without fail.
 We have used Local Bank Community rooms, College Campus Conference rooms, the CT Guard Armory, a conference room at the Phone Company near Brainard Airport and the Customer Training Center at P&WA in East Hartford.

-Now, as of May 2017, we continue to meet, but at Hartford-Brainard Airport, on the last Saturday of the month (except for July and December), at 10:00 AM.
+Since May 2017, our meeting location has moved to Hartford-Brainard Airport, on the last Saturday of the month (except for July and December), at 10:00 AM.

 One of the members had a commercial building in an industrial park in Manchester CT and established one of what has been the first “Builder Assistance Centers” anywhere.
 Mind you, this was circa 1965.
 Luscombe and Champ restoration projects as well as Baby Ace Homebuilts were born there.
 They also built a “Kitalina”, a takeoff on the famous Catalina amphib.
 The Kitalina was an amphibious aircraft.
 The fuselage was made up of mostly one old DC3 float, an 85 HP Continental and a set of Luscombe wings in parasol configuration and tail group.
 It flew briefly; a broken connecting rod bolt at the worst possible moment put it into the trees.
 Never reuse connecting rod bolts or nuts, Never !!!
 Fortunately, no one was hurt and the remains were last seen in the early 90s in a retired airline Captain’s barn in CT.